stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 3. JNA structure equality

 We also want to validate that the code constructs the expected `VkInstanceCreateInfo` descriptor, unfortunately it turns out that two JNA structures that contain the same data are __not__ equal and the above `verify` test would fail (even if we resolved the by-reference issue).
-A review of the JNA source code shows that structures essentially violate the Java `equals` contract that is assumed by the testing frameworks, instead two structures can only be compared using the `dataEquals` method.
+A review of the JNA source code shows that structures essentially violate the Java `equals` contract assumed by the testing frameworks, instead two structures can only be compared using the `dataEquals` method.

-Again we could get around this by bastardising a custom structure implementation that 'fixes' the equality problem or by creating a custom Mockito argument matcher based on `dataEquals`, but  both of these approaches would be fiddly, error prone and tediously repetitive to use.
+Again we could get around this by bastardising a custom structure implementation that 'fixes' the equality problem or by creating a custom Mockito argument matcher based on `dataEquals`, but either of these approaches would be fiddly, error prone and tediously repetitive to use.

-Alternatively we could create a Mockito `ArgumentCaptor` that allows use to query the actual argument that was passed to the method (we could use the same approach for the handle reference):
+Alternatively we could use a Mockito _argument captor_ which allows us to query the actual argument that was passed to the method (we could use the same approach for the handle reference):

 ```java
 // Check API invocation